thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Automatically logged in as Ms. Kim Jones, lands on Teacher Dashboard]

 **YOU SAY:**
 "Now the teacher experience.
 I'll sign out and click 'Try as Teacher'.
 I'm logged in as Ms. Kim Jones—a 10th grade English teacher and community service coordinator.
-Here's what teachers see."
+Before I show you the dashboard, here's what's critical: teachers only do TWO things in EchoDeed—approve service hours in 30 seconds, and optionally encourage students who aren't engaging.
+That's it.
+Everything else runs automatically.
+This isn't another thing on teachers' plates—it actually removes workload.
+Let me show you."

-### Overview Tab - Classroom Analytics (1:55-2:15)
+### Overview Tab - At-a-Glance Metrics (1:55-2:15)
 [Screen: Teacher Dashboard Overview tab showing comprehensive class metrics]

 **YOU SAY:**
-"The Overview tab provides real-time classroom analytics.
+"The Overview tab provides at-a-glance classroom metrics.
 Ms. Jones sees 24 total students, 21 active this week, 47 acts of kindness tracked, 78% progress toward character education goals, and 87% overall participation rate.
-These are measurable metrics teachers can show administrators and use for data-driven character education."
+These metrics automatically track themselves—teachers don't enter data or create spreadsheets.
+Everything happens in the background."

 [Point to each metric card]

 **YOU SAY:**
-"Teachers monitor engagement trends, identify students who need encouragement, and measure cultural impact—all without creating a single spreadsheet."
+"Here's what's important: teachers don't need to use these analytics daily.
+They're here if administrators ask for data or if teachers want to see trends.
+But the platform works whether teachers look at this tab or not."

-### Students Tab - Individual Tracking (2:15-2:35)
+### Students Tab - Identify Who Needs Encouragement (2:15-2:35)
 [Click: "Students" tab (purple button)]
-[Screen: Student participation list with individual analytics]
+[Screen: Student participation list showing Emma S., Marcus R., Sophia L., James W.]

 **YOU SAY:**
-"The Students tab shows individual student participation.
-Teachers see each student's kindness acts, last activity, character traits they're developing, and who might need extra support.
-This data exports to CSV for parent-teacher conferences, report cards, and character recognition programs."

-[Scroll through student list showing names, stats, character traits]
+"The Students tab shows individual student participation—but here's the key: teachers only need to use this when they want to encourage students who are disengaged.
+Notice the checkbox at the top: 'Show only students needing encouragement.'"

+[Point to checkbox, then point to Marcus R. and James W. with warning icons]

 **YOU SAY:**
-"Students get celebrated for character growth, not just academic performance.
-Teachers have concrete data for positive phone calls home."
+"Marcus has 3 kind acts but hasn't been active in 4 days.
+James has only 1 kind act and hasn't engaged in a week.
+Ms. Jones can send them a quick encouragement message—30 seconds total.
+That's it.
+She doesn't need to check this tab daily or track anything manually.
+The platform identifies who needs support automatically."

-### Student Feed Tab - Classroom Culture (2:35-2:50)
+### Student Feed Tab - Optional Culture View (2:35-2:50)
 [Click: "Student Feed" tab (pink/heart button)]
 [Screen: Feed showing anonymous posts from their specific students]

 **YOU SAY:**
 "The Student Feed tab shows anonymous kindness posts from Ms. Jones's students specifically.
-She can't identify who posted what—privacy is protected—but she can see her classroom culture developing in real-time.
-Teachers use this during morning meetings to celebrate kindness trends without calling out individual students."
+This tab is completely optional—teachers can use it during morning meetings if they want to celebrate kindness trends, but they don't have to.
+The platform works whether teachers ever click this tab or not.
+Students still post, earn tokens, and build character—all happening automatically."

-[Scroll through 3-4 posts]
+[Scroll through 2 posts quickly]

-### Service Hours Tab - Verification Workflow (2:50-3:30)
+### Service Hours Tab - THE ONLY REQUIRED TEACHER ACTION (2:50-3:30)
 [Click: "Service Hours" tab (green/teal button)]
 [Screen: Service Hours Pending Verification section with 4 requests visible]

 **YOU SAY:**
+"Now here's the most important tab—and here's what makes EchoDeed different from every other character education platform: this Service Hours tab is the ONLY thing teachers actually need to do.
+Let me say that again: teachers only need to approve service hours.
+Everything else we just showed—the analytics, the student tracking, the feed—all of that happens automatically whether teachers use it or not."

+[Pause for emphasis]

+**YOU SAY:**
-"The Service Hours tab is where EchoDeed saves teachers massive time.
-Ms. Jones sees 4 pending service hour requests with verification photos already attached.
-Let's look at Sofia's submissions."
+"Ms. Jones sees 4 pending service hour requests with verification photos already attached.
+This is her only required action.
+Let's watch how fast it is."

 [Point to Sofia Rodriguez's 3 pending logs]